kumu/docs/overview/view-editors.md

 ![](/images/overview-basic-editor.png)
 </span>

-You'll see four of Kumu's most commonly used view settings.
+You'll see Kumu's most commonly used view settings.

 ### Size by